 Frequently Asked Questions

-BCC Fast Forward is a program which makes it possible for you to take college-level courses, and earn college credit at your high school.
-This allows you to be better prepared for the transition from high school to college, and earn college credits that can be transferred to many colleges and universities in New York State and throughout the country.
-The courses are offered by the high school, delivered at the high school site as part of the normal school day, and are taught by qualified high school teachers in cooperation with college mentors.
+SUNY Broome Fast Forward is a program that makes it possible for you to take college-level courses at your high school.
+This allows you to be better prepared for the transition from high school to college, and earn college credits that can be transferred to many colleges and universities in New York and throughout the country.
+The courses are offered by the high school, delivered at the high school site as part of the normal school day, and are taught by qualified high school instructors in cooperation with college mentors.

-BCC is on a fall/spring semester schedule.
+SUNY Broome is on a fall/spring semester schedule.
 The majority of Fast Forward classes are offered in either the fall or spring semester.
 The fall semester begins in September/October and the spring semester begins in January/February.
-Fast Forward also offers some courses over both semesters.
+Fast Forward also offers some full year courses covering both semesters.

-The BCC Fast Forward program is fully accredited by NACEP – National Alliance of Concurrent Enrollment Partnerships.
-BCC is one of only 83 U.S. colleges to have attained this prestigious designation.
+The SUNY Broome Fast Forward program is fully accredited by NACEP – National Alliance of Concurrent Enrollment Partnerships.
+SUNY Broome is one of the few U.S. colleges to have attained this prestigious designation.
 As such, you can be assured that Fast Forward meets the highest quality standards.

 What are the benefits?

-Every BCC Fast Forward student has all of the privileges and responsibilities of a part-time student at BCC.
-You can even obtain a BCC ID card which will give you access to the libraries at Broome Community College and Binghamton University, to BCC sporting events, as well as discounts at local stores.
+Every SUNY Broome Fast Forward student has all of the privileges and responsibilities of a part-time student at SUNY Broome.
+You can obtain a SUNY Broome ID card which will give you access to the libraries at SUNY Broome Community College and Binghamton University, to SUNY Broome sporting events, as well as discounts at local stores.
 Taking certain courses now will also give you a head start on general course requirements when you enroll in college after high school.

-You will also be given a BCC ID number (B#) and access to MyCollege - Broome’s student web portal, which will be your doorway to real-time student information.
-With MyCollege, you can check your schedule, pay your bill, and learn about campus events.
+You will be given a SUNY Broome ID number (B#) and access to MyCollege - SUNY Broome's student web portal, which will be your doorway to real-time student information.
+With MyCollege, you can check your schedule, order transcripts, and learn about campus events.

 What is the cost?

-The cost to BCC Fast Forward students is $0.
+The cost to SUNY Broome Fast Forward students is $0.
 Depending on your course, there may be additional costs for textbooks and materials, but this would be determined by the high school.

 How many credits can I take?